micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-19-rashi_en.md

 ### passuk 22
 <b>Even the <i>kohanim.</i></b> [Meaning:] Even the first-born sons who were then charged with the sacrifice service.
-<b>Who come near to Adonoy’s presence —</b> to bring sacrifices.
+<b>Who come near to Hachem’s presence —</b> to bring sacrifices.
 They too may not rely on their importance to ascend [the mountain].
 <b>Must be sanctified.</b> They must be prepared to remain at their positions.
-<b>Lest Adonoy send destruction.</b> [יִפְרֹץ is from] the word פִּרְצָה — “a breach.”
+<b>Lest Hachem send destruction.</b> [יִפְרֹץ is from] the word פִּרְצָה — “a breach.”
 [I.e.], He will kill some of them and thereby cause a breach in their ranks.

 ### passuk 23
 <b>The people cannot.</b> “I do not need to warn them for they are already in a state of warning for these past three days and they therefore cannot ascend for they have not received permission [to do so].